 DORA Four Metrics

-The DORA Four Metrics are four empirically validated measures of software delivery performance, developed by the DevOps Research and Assessment (DORA) program — a multi-year research effort led by Nicole Forsgren, Jez Humble, and Gene Kim.
+The DORA Four Metrics are four empirically validated measures of software delivery performance, developed by the DevOps Research and Assessment program — a multi-year research effort led by Nicole Forsgren, Jez Humble, and Gene Kim.
 First published in Accelerate (2018), they are the most widely cited outcome-based framework for assessing engineering team health.

 The Four Metrics